 Compared to coffee, tea has a slighter caffeine kick.
 Coffee is jet fuel for the day ahead, lubricant for lively chat, often served in busy places.
 Tea leans towards reflection, detachment and privacy.
 Even in the West, it suits silence and the home.

 Today, the Japanese embrace both traditional and modern aspects of tea.
 Electric fans inhibit frost and machines harvest and process crops but premium sencha tea can still be handpicked, then hand rolled for five hours.
-An abacus is used in negotiations between farmer, mediator and merchant at tea auctions.
+An abacus is used in negotiations between farmer, broker and merchant at tea auctions.
 All parties clap their hands three times when a deal is sealed.

 We relaxed in the teahouse without the ritual and pomp of a ceremony.
 No passing the same cup to your neighbour.
 (Don’t forget to wipe it first!)
 No need to comment on the exquisiteness of the ceramics.
 (Um, what to say?)
 The sugary wagashi, shaped into an autumn leaf to honour the current season, was balanced by the bitter, frothy matcha.